Our story

 We fund high-quality local drama for adults and children, innovative webseries, quirky animation, and many types of comedy.

-Children and youth are key audiences for NZ On Air under the Broadcasting Act.
+tamariki and rangatahi are key audiences for NZ On Air under the Broadcasting Act.

-We fund content from drama and animation to webseries and apps for young people of all ages.
+We fund content from drama and animation to webseries and games for young people of all ages.

 Māori Scripted content